ralphbean/fedora-hubs-prototype/README.rst

 Try running it with::

-    $ PYTHONPATH=. python populate.py  # To create the db
+    $ PYTHONPATH=. python3 populate.py  # To create the db
-    $ PYTHONPATH=. python hubs/app.py  # To run the dev server
+    $ PYTHONPATH=. python3 hubs/app.py  # To run the dev server

 And then navigate to http://localhost:5000/designteam